Is shareholder information made publicly available?

 Protecting your home address

 As a shareholder, PSC, director, or company secretary, the service address you provide will appear on the public register, even if you change it or leave the company at some point in the future.
-For this reason, you should avoid using your home address as a service address.
-Use a non-residential service address instead.
+For this reason, you should avoid using your home address as a service address and use a non-residential service address instead.

 Similarly, if you set up a company, your registered office address will also become part of the public record.
 To protect the privacy of your home, consider using a non-residential address as your registered office.

-You can, however, ask Companies to remove your home address from historical filings where it was used as a service address.
+However, you can ask Companies to remove your home address from historical filings where it appears as a service address.
 At some point in the next couple of years, it will also be possible to suppress residential addresses previously used as a registered office.

 In exceptional circumstances, you can apply to Companies House to protect your personal details if your company’s activities put you (or someone who lives with you) at serious risk of violence or intimidation.